COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Results and Discussion

 \textbf{Dynamic Adaptation of Fusion Weights in the Presence of Noise.} In this experiment, we aim to understand how different fusion models perform when presented with novel noise patterns at test time.
 By inducing noise into the visual modality through face masking, here, we investigate the performance of different fusion baselines in comparison with the COLD fusion.
-For this evaluation, we overlaid the face masks as external occlusions on the image sequences using the method proposed in {MaskTheFace}~\cite{anwar2020masked}\footnote{https://github.com/aqeelanwar/MaskTheFace}.
-We applied MaskTheFace to 50\% of the randomly chosen consecutive frames of the AVEC 2019 CES validation set sequences, as shown in Figure~\ref{fig:masking_res}.
+For this evaluation, we overlaid the face masks as external occlusions on the image sequences using the method proposed in {MaskTheFace}~\cite{anwar2020masked}\footnote{\url{https://github.com/aqeelanwar/MaskTheFace}}.
+We applied MaskTheFace to 50\% of the randomly chosen consecutive frames of the AVEC 2019 CES validation set sequences, as shown in~\Cref{fig:masking_res}.
 Note that all the fusion models evaluated here have not seen faces with masks during their training.
-As Table~\ref{tab:face_masking_avec19} shows, in this noise-induced evaluation set up, performance drop compared to the noise-free evaluation (Table~\ref{tab:avec19_reg}) is considerably higher for all three fusion baselines (feature, prediction, and context) than for the COLD fusion.
-Furthermore, the relative performance difference between the COLD fusion and the best performing fusion baselines is increased from $\sim$6\% in noise-free settings to $\sim$17\% in this noise-induced case.
+As~\Cref{tab:face_masking_avec19} shows, in this noise-induced evaluation setup, performance drop compared to the noise-free evaluation (\Cref{tab:avec19_reg}) is considerably higher for all three fusion baselines (feature, prediction, and context) than for the COLD fusion.
+Furthermore, the relative performance difference between the COLD fusion and the best-performing fusion baselines is increased from $\sim$6\% in noise-free settings to $\sim$17\% in this noise-induced case.

-Figure~\ref{fig:masking_res} compares the COLD fusion predictions with the predictions from visual and audio branches, along with the inferred modality-wise fusion weight scores.
+\Cref{fig:masking_res} compares the COLD fusion predictions with the predictions from visual and audio branches, along with the inferred modality-wise fusion weight scores.
 We can clearly see that the visual fusion weights are much lower for the frames with masks compared to the frames without masks, and as a result, the final predictions rely more on the audio modality in the presence of visual noise.
-This result clearly demonstrates the ability of COLD fusion to dynamically adjust the importance of a specific modality according to its informativeness towards recognising the target emotions.
+This result demonstrates the ability of COLD fusion to dynamically adjust the importance of a specific modality according to its informativeness towards recognising the target emotions. \\